VotreCafetier/GET-A-GAME/README.md

 TODO
 - If , then delete or add multiple
-- Add nothing if nothing
-- Indent for games.json
+- Add a clean function which delete all chat record of bot

 [
     "Battlefield 4",